 Federal and State Law Anti-Retaliation Protections

-Our firm encourages patients, healthcare workers, and the public to report the unlawful activity as well as any retaliation.
+Our practice encourages patients, healthcare workers, and the public to report the unlawful activity as well as any retaliation.
 Frequently, our attorneys guide our whistleblower clients on available protections.

 Anti-retaliation protections are available under Title VII of the 1964 Civil Rights Act (Title VII), the Americans with Disabilities Act of 1990 (ADA), the Age Discrimination in Employment Act of 1967 (ADEA) and the False Claims Act (FCA).
 Title VII, the ADA, and the ADEA prohibit discrimination, and retaliation, by employers, employment agencies, and labor organizations against employees, applicants, and other individuals who opposed an unlawful employment practice or made a charge or testified, assisted, or participated in an investigation, proceeding, or hearing under one of these statutes.
 The FCA is the government’s way of promoting private citizens’ reporting of fraud, waste, and abuse of government programs.
 Employers, contractors, and even competitors should be encouraged to report especially since they are now protected under many anti-retaliation provisions.

 29 U.S.C. § 621 to 29 U.S.C. § 634

 Ibid.
 3-5

 31 U.S.C. § 3730(h)(1)